aidansteele/aidansteele.github.io/_posts/2022-02-03-aws-vpc-data-exfiltration-using-codebuild.md

 will be done by the container and your malicious DNS queries could be recorded by [Route 53 Resolver Query Logs][query-logs] in the customer VPC, not the AWS VPC.

+## What would be better?

+The CodeBuild host EC2 instance seems to only need Internet connectivity in order to connect to `codebuild.{region}.amazonaws.com` and associated services.
+Instead of using a NAT gateway, perhaps the AWS-managed VPC could use interface VPC endpoints.
+That would eliminate the issue entirely.

+That said, do I consider this a huge issue?
+Not really.
+CodeBuild builds are logged in CloudTrail and CodeBuild itself, so forensics are easy enough.
+It's unlikely that this is going to be a problem in reality.
+But I found it fun and worth sharing.

 [ian-blog]: https://onecloudplease.com/blog/security-september-escaping-codebuild
 [ian]: https://twitter.com/iann0036